ai-chem/MagnetExchangeBias/README.md

 ## Magnet_Exchange_bias

-Magnet_Exchange_Bias is a scientific project for 2023-2024 that aims to predict exchange bias in heterostructural magnetic nanoparticles.
+Magnet_Exchange_Bias is a scientific project for 2023-2024 that aims to predict exchange bias shift in heterostructural magnetic nanoparticles.